backstrokeapp/deployment/README.md

 - A Github [oauth application](https://github.com/settings/developers) for Backstroke to use to login users.
 The callback url should be `http://localhost:8000/auth/github/callback`.

-1. Copy this example `development-docker-compose.yml` file into your project:
+1. Copy this example `development-docker-compose.yml` file into your project ensuring that you replace all `<user specific values>` with your GitHub details:

 ```yml
 version: "2.2"